fchoosie/opendaylight-static/README.md

 ### License

-The original theme is open source under the MIT license.
+The original theme is open-source, under the MIT license.